khushi4105/Unit3_FinalProject/README.md

 # Unit3_FinalProject
 My final project for Creative Coding I is called <i>"Text Art"</i>.
-It is a Box-2D based game in which the user has freedom to listen to soothing music and relax with subtle colors cubes falling on the screen and piling up.
+It is a Box-2D based game in which the user has freedom to produce text based on the speed of their mouse Simultaneously, a heap of sand is falling down and piling up.

 <h2>#Interaction</h2>
 <ul>
  My program is interactive.
 I will include various coding data types to help create the following in my program:
- <li>The cubes will re-start to pile when the key "A" is presses</li>
+ <li>The sand will re-start to pile when the key "A" is pressed</li>
- <li>The music helps the viewer enjoy and de-stress from their daily tasks.</li>
+ <li>The size of text produced depends on the speed while the color is always changing.</li>
  </ul>

 <h3>#Milestone #1: November 22nd, 2019</h3>